trivikverma/researchgroup/content/courses/epa1316-2020/_index.md

 ---
 # Course title, summary, and position in the list.
-linktitle: Introduction to Urban Data Science [EPA 1316 2020]
+linktitle: EPA 1316 Introduction to Urban Data Science
 summary: Learn how to collect, transform and analyse data using machine learning teachniques for understanding urban phenomena.
 weight: 1

 # Page metadata.
-title:
+title: EPA 1316 Introduction to Urban Data Science
 date: "2018-09-09T00:00:00Z"
 lastmod: "2018-09-09T00:00:00Z"
-draft: true  # Is this a draft? true/false
+draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.